erikringsmuth/app-router/bower_components/app-router/README.md

 <order-page id="123" sort="ascending"></order-page>
 ```

-See it in action [here](http://erikringsmuth.github.io/app-router/#/demo/1337?queryParam1=Routing%20with%20Web%20Components!).
+See it in action [here](http://erikringsmuth.github.io/app-router/#/databinding/1337?queryParam1=Routing%20with%20Web%20Components!).

 ## Multiple Layouts
 Each page chooses which layout to use.
 This allows multiple layouts in the same app.
-Use the `<content>` tags as insertion points to insert the page into the layout.
+Use `<content>` tag insertion points to insert the page into the layout.
+This is similar to nested routes but completely decouples the page layout from the router.

-This is a simple example showing the page and it's layout.
+This is a simple example showing a page and it's layout.

 #### home-page.html